lessonly/accessly/README.md

 ```
 #### Overriding defaults

-Here we provide some examples of the `Accessly::Policy::Base` overrides you can make in your application.
-You can override the function completely or fallback to the Base implementation.
+Here we provide some examples of the `Accessly::Policy::Base` overrides you can make in an application.
+You can override the function completely or fallback to the `Base` method.
 The implementation strategy is up to you!

 Any call to the following functions will run the given example in the policy: